 - News Releases

-A prevailing misconception is that eczema is only a childhood skin condition.
+Have you heard that eczema is only a childhood skin condition?
+That's actually a big misconception.
 Atopic dermatitis, or eczema, is common in kids, but it also happens to adults.

 It's a chronic condition and tends to flare periodically.
 The symptoms vary.

 "Atopic dermatitis tends to be red, weepy, crusty, itchy, flaky patches, like oval or circular-shaped areas on the skin," says Dr. Davis.